rozlynboutin/microbiome_helper/PICRUSt-tutorial.md

     biom_to_stamp.py -m KEGG_Description ko_predictions.biom > ko_predictions.spf

-Can do the same with the Pathway predictions:
+Lastly, we can do the same with the Pathway predictions:

     biom_to_stamp.py -m KEGG_Pathways pathway_predictions.biom > pathway_predictions.spf

+Lets load the pathway data in STAMP first.
+Start STAMP from within the Microbiome Helper Virtualbox image by clicking on the rainbow coloured flower on the left of the desktop.

-Now download the pathway_predictions.spf file and the map.tsv file to your local computer and load these files within STAMP (File->Load).
+Now load the pathway_predictions.spf file and the map.tsv file within STAMP (File->Load).

 Change Profile Level to "Level 3" which actually represents the KEGG Pathways.
 Then change the "Group Field" (top right) to "Age_Group".